longrangelab/ELR-Mounting-Plate/README.md

 After the magnets are installed, stack 3 or 4 washers on each of the 30 mm long bolts to build up a base for the metal joiner bar.
 Place the joiner bar over the two 30 mm bolts and place a washer, locking washer, and nuts over both bolts.

 # Applying Adhesive Strips
 Finally, it's time to apply the adhesive velcro to the back of the plate.
-Feel free to experiment with different brands of adhesive velcro
+Feel free to experiment with different brands of velcro adhesive.
+The Velcro listed in the BOM is a brand I have found to be particularily durable.
+In the future I plan on building stencils that will allow you to cut velcro to the exact dimensions of the Mounting Plate.

 ![IMG_20251123_082812731_HDR](https://github.com/user-attachments/assets/fa2f87a3-a326-46c5-a0ca-a84e597a6799)

 ## Hit indicator brackets

 - After all of these steps are completed, you are done building the ELR Mounting Plate.
-All you have to do now is print the appropriate mounting bracket depending on which hit indicator you have.
+All you have to do now is print the appropriate mounting bracket (Located in the STL folder.
+Print either the Magneto Speed T1000 or the Caldwell Top and Bottom brackets) depending on which hit indicator you have.
 You'll then slide the bracket over the 4 remaining bolts and lock the bracket down with locking washers and nuts.

 ![Fully completed unit](https://github.com/user-attachments/assets/ce8082ff-3e2d-4619-8bc0-4a1cff3375e7)